The Hidden Cost of Workplace Bullying - and How Prevention Pays

 With imabi Pro, HR teams can:

-imabi Pro can be rolled out in under two weeks, giving employers a fast, practical way to evidence “reasonable steps” and strengthen workplace culture.
+imabi Pro can be rolled out in under two weeks, giving employers a fast, practical way to tackle bullying and strengthen a respectful, healthier workplace culture.